Racist screed in Buffalo shooting partly ‘plagiarized’ from Christchurch gunman, expert says - NewsBreak

 The ZIP code 14208 is almost 80% Black, and the shooter traveled more than three hours to kill as many Black people as he could, the screed states.
 The author also wrote that he chose a neighborhood in New York because of its “heavy gun law,” which helped “ease” him knowing that anyone legally armed that he might encounter during his rampage would be limited to a maximum of 10 rounds.

-The document includes a hand-drawn sketch of the grocery and details of how he would livestream the massacre, which he did on Twitch, a streaming platform popular with gamers.Twitch deletes shooter’s live-stream video of Buffalo mass shooting
+The document includes a hand-drawn sketch of the grocery and details of how he would livestream the massacre, which he did on Twitch, a streaming platform popular with gamers.Senior seeks help after neighbor’s tree continues to knock out power

 “If you read the manifesto, he intended to make sure that other people would see what happened in real time here so they would consider other acts as well,” said Gov. Kathy Hochul.
 “That’s what has to shut down right now.”